George Lee Hanshaw Sr. was born on July 3, 1897 in Pittsburgh, Allegheny County, PA, the son of Frank Wayne and Mary Gertrude (McCoy) Hanshaw Sr.

 He grew up in Scarsdale, Westchester County.

-Hap is believed to have been an active player with the Duquesne Golf Association in the 1980s and 1990s, including entries in the Women's West Penn Amateur tournament at Edgewood Country Club and the Women's Association of Western Pennsylvania Chapman Ball at Rolling Hills.
+Hap was active with the Duquesne Golf Association in the 1980s and 1990s, including entries in the Women's West Penn Amateur tournament at Edgewood Country Club and the Women's Association of Western Pennsylvania Chapman Ball at Rolling Hills.
+She also liked to dance, entertain, decorate for the holidays, paint in oils and refinish furniture, as well as "clowning" around, said the Post-Gazette.

-In retirement, George and Hap continued to live in Pittsburgh.
+In retirement, George and Hap continued to live in Pittsburgh and Apopka, FL, entertaining friends and playing golf.
+Their Pittsburgh home was in Longwood at Oakmont.

 Son James "Barry" Hanshaw (1928-2019) was born on Dec.
 23, 1928 in Scarsdale, Westchester County, NY.